adnanq2004/APCSFinalProject/README.md

 [Eric] Worked on designing the boss, however certain things started to break the entire game will have to restart on this part.
 Started to implement trick coins.

 June 7, 2021
-[Adnan] Worked on making the enemies smarter, it is still a working progress however, the enemies still freeze up.
-Also quickly finished implementing trick coins that Eric thought of a few days ago.
+[Adnan] Worked on making the enemies smarter and not freeze up and also quickly finished implementing trick coins that Eric thought of a few days ago.
-[Eric] Started working on the boss again with Adnan, additionally created the third map, however I probably should have Adnan edit it for any massive issues.
+[Eric] Started working on the boss again and additionally created the third map, however I probably should have Adnan edit it for any massive issues.
+The third map is based on a combination of real life mazes while also trying to make sure that the paths are always tight